silktide/syringe/README.md

 9. IniLoader has been removed, the format doesn't suit DI particularly nicely.
 10. LoaderInterface updated, now requires typehints
 11. We now support escaping of special tokens (environment, parameter, constant) by character repeating. e.g. a parameter value of 50% would be written as '50%%')
+12. As we've added a token for environment variables, any uses of $ in parameters will need to be escaped (like so: "I paid $$50 for this shirt")

 # Getting Started